Part 3 of 5

 Back again on the other side of the street, I hesitantly entered the old building, passing stalls selling paintings and antique wares.
 The path leading to the stairwell was dark and dirty; its walls could use a major paint job.
 It was hard to believe there was a ‘hip café-boutique’ upstairs.
 The Gypsy Gals’ description of L’Usine just didn’t match the state of the building where I was.
 They must be mistaken.

 Thou shall not judge a cafe by the building it is located in.
 Nor the signage that point you to its location.
-Not even the stairwell that lead to it.
+Not even the stairwell that leads to it.

 L’Usine was chic.
 Hip indeed.
 When I went in, it was like stepping out of the decrepit Ho Chi Minh City and into this fine café/boutique/art gallery/yuppie place.
 There were antique pieces (telephones, clocks, eyeglasses, etc), black and white portraits all over and most important of all, high-speed wi-fi internet.